inmanta/inmanta-core/docs/adr/0001-Logging-warnings-using-the-Python-warnings-or-logging-module.md

 Python has two different ways to report warnings to the user.
 Warnings can be logged via the logger (`LOGGER.warning()`) or using the Python warnings module (`warnings.warn()`).
 It was unclear to developers which type of logger has to used in which circumstances.

-We don't want Deprecation warnings in third-party libraries to be visible to end-users.
+By default we don't want Deprecation warnings in third-party libraries to be visible to end-users.

 ## Pros and Cons